Sivakumar3695/CNN-MNIST/README.md

 # CNN-MNIST
 A vectorized implementation of CNN for MNIST digit recognition.
 This CNN project is written from the scratch and is not based on any libraries.
 The vectorization of CNN convolution operation is based on this paper: http://lxu.me/mypapers/vcnn_aaai15.pdf

+For those unfamiliar with the MNIST dataset, *Training dataset* refers to 60000 handwritten data in MNIST and *Test dataset* refers to 10000 handwritten data in MNIST

 Major operations in this projects are as follows:
 1. MNIST digit recognition training
 2. Recognizing custom handwritten digit images
 3. Feature Visualization
     - layer and channel wise
     - for the given input image
-4. Evaluating test data for the pre-trained model.
-NOTE: When a new model is trained, its weights will be stored in a new .npz file.
-The file name will be in the following format: weight_details{{model_str}}.npz for example: weight_detailsC(16,3)-P2-C(32,3)-P2-C(64,3)-P2-FC512-FC10.npz
+4. Evaluating test data with a pre-trained model.

+*NOTE:* When a new model is trained, its weights will be stored in a new .npz file.
+The file name will be in the following format: weight_details{{model_str}}.npz
+    for example: weight_detailsC(16,3)-P2-C(32,3)-P2-C(64,3)-P2-FC512-FC10.npz

 Once the training for a new model is done, the following details will be provided: